suanto/FabricCachingBug/Readme.md

 3. Expected result: The read file should contain equal amount of rows than the file written
 4: Actual result: The file contains more rows the written.
 Usually 1-17 rows more.
 All extra rows are duplicates and contain the CSV-file header.

+## Example error log when reading the file returns more rows than was written

 ![](/assets/error_log_example.png)